billkiplagat/alx-higher_level_programming/0x10-python-network_0/README.md

 2. awk - is a text-processing tool that can process text or data line by line.

-# some common curl options:
+# Some common curl options:

 -X, --request <HTTP_METHOD>: Specifies the HTTP method for the request (e.g., GET, POST, PUT, DELETE).